-Safe path separation and glazing
+Safe path separation, glazing and smoke separation

-3.9.9 The vertical and horizontal portions of internal safe paths shall be separated at every floor level by fire separations and fire doors with smoke control capability.

-3.9.10 Glazing in safe paths shall comply with the requirements of Paragraph 4.2.

-3.9.11 THIS PARAGRAPH DELIBERATELY LEFT BLANK.
+- 3.9.9 The vertical and horizontal portions of internal safe paths shall be separated at every floor level by fire separations and fire doors with smoke control capability. - 3.9.10 Glazing in safe paths shall comply with the requirements of Paragraph 4.2. - 3.9.11 THIS PARAGRAPH DELIBERATELY LEFT BLANK